cognitedata/cognite-sdk-python/docs/source/cognite.rst

 Matplotlib integration
 ----------------------
 You can use the :code:`.plot()` method on any time series or data points result that the SDK returns.
-The method takes keyword arguments which are passed on to the underlying matplotlib plot function, allowing you to configure things such as the size and layout of your plots.
+The method takes keyword arguments which are passed on to the underlying matplotlib plot function, allowing you to configure for example the size and layout of your plots.

 You need to install the matplotlib package manually: